madmann91/madmann91.github.io/_posts/2021-05-05-ploc-revisited.md

 The order defined by Morton codes is such that cells that are next to each other on the grid produce (reasonably) close morton codes.
 Thus, if we sort primitives by morton codes, a local search should be enough to determine good merging candidates.

-Sorting primitives by morton codes is pretty easy, using `std::sort` from standard library.
+Sorting primitives by morton codes is pretty easy, using `std::sort` from the standard library.
 The only real question is how to place primitives on a grid.
-The solution to that is also not really complicated, the only thing that is required is to compute the bounding box of all the centers (the bounding box of the primitives could also do, but the bounding box of the centers is obviously tighter), and then use divide that into a 1024x1024x1024 grid.
+The solution to that is also not really complicated: The only thing that is required is to compute the bounding box of all the centers (the bounding box of the primitives could also do, but it would not be as tight), and then divide that into a 1024x1024x1024 cells to form a grid.
-The code that does all that, including sorting is listed below:
+The code that does all that, including sorting, is listed below:

 ```cpp
 Bvh Bvh::build(const BBox* bboxes, const Vec3* centers, size_t prim_count) {